Guterson/Singing-Voice-Synthesis-in-Brazilian-Portuguese-by-Concatenation-of-Acoustic-Units/README.md

 - A .pdf file (written in brazilian Portuguese) describing all the process and reasoning from recording a voicebank to synthesizing audio via a Python script.
 The original monograph was published [here](https://www.repositorio.poli.ufrj.br/monografias/projpoli10043782.pdf).

-- A monopitch voicebank recorded by [me](https://github.com/Guterson).
+- Somes samples of the monopitch voicebank recorded by [me](https://github.com/Guterson).
+If you want access to the full voicebank, please contact [me](mailto:gml@poli.ufrj.br).

 ## Notes